Keeping your mouth, teeth and gums healthy is an important part of managing your diabetes.

 - tooth loss

-The early signs of mouth problems are things like redness, soreness and bad breath.
+The early signs of mouth problems are things like bleeding gums, loosening teeth and bad breath.
+Your teeth may be more sensitive to hot or cold drinks or ache as cavities develop.
 If you notice these, don’t ignore them and make an appointment with your dentist.
-Getting the right treatment early can prevent severe infections, tooth loss and other complications down the road.
+Getting the right treatment early can prevent severe infections, tooth loss and other complications later.

 How to keep your mouth healthy

-Here’s what you need to think about to protect your teeth and gums:
+Here’s what you need to think about to protect your teeth and gums.
+It is what you do every day that counts.

 - Choose the right food and drink – follow a healthy, balanced diet which is low in sugar.